MURDERED

 aimless mosquito chose this little girl’s arm to bite.
 Dengue fever was

 the result.
 She died in the hospital, a few hours after midnight.
-The flag hung at

 half-mast on the school flagpole, and now Angelica’s little brother has